-- · Ne pas tenter d'allumer aucun appareil. - Ne toucher à aucun interrupteur électrique; n'utiliser aucun téléphone dans le bâtiment. - Évacuer l'immeuble immédiatement. - Appeler immédiatement le fournisseur de gaz en employant le téléphone d'un voisin.
+- Ne pas tenter d'allumer aucun appareil. - Ne toucher à aucun interrupteur électrique; n'utiliser aucun téléphone dans le bâtiment. - Évacuer l'immeuble immédiatement. - Appeler immédiatement le fournisseur de gaz en employant le téléphone d'un voisin.
 Respecter à la lettre les instructions du fournisseur de gaz. - Si personne ne répond, appeler le service des incendies. - All gas piping must be installed in compliance with local codes and utility regulations.
-In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code ANSI Z223.1 or CAN/CGA B149 Installation Codes. - Some local codes require the installation of a manual main shut-off valve and ground joint union external to the unit.
+In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code ANSI Z223.1 or CAN/CGA B149 Installation Codes. - Some local codes require the installation of a manual main shut-off valve and ground joint union external to the furnace.
+See Figure 8 (page 16).
 The shut-off valve should be readily accessible for service and/or emergency use.
-Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off.
-See Figure 7 (page 14).
+Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - The manifold pressure must be set to the appropriate value for your installation.
+Refer to the Manifold

-- The manifold pressure must be set to the appropriate value for your installation.
-Refer to the Manifold Pressure Adjustment section (page 16) for adjustment instructions. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used to seal joints on gas piping must be resistant to the actions of LP propane gas. - The main gas shutoff valve and main power disconnect to the unit must be properly labeled by the installer in case emergency shutdown is required. - An 1/8 inch NPT plugged tap must be installed in the gas line immediately upstream of the gas supply connection to the unit for use when measuring the gas supply pressure.
+Pressure Adjustment section (page 17) for adjustment instructions.

+- Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used to seal joints on gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - An 1/8 inch NPT plugged tap must be installed in the gas line immediately upstream of the gas supply connection to the furnace for use when measuring the gas supply pressure.
 The plug should be readily accessible for service use. - A drip leg should be installed in the vertical pipe run to the unit.
-See Figure 7.
+See Figure 8 (page 16).

 This unit only has right side gas entry.
 When connecting the gas, provide clearance between the gas supply line and the entry hole in the unit's casing to avoid unwanted noise and/ or damage to the unit.
-A typical gas service hookup is shown in Figure 7.
+A typical gas service hookup is shown in Figure 8.

-Table 9 (page 24) lists gas pipe capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.
+Table 11 (page 23) lists gas pipe capacities for standardpipe sizes as a function of length in typical applications basedon nominal pressure drop in the line.